kevgo/tricorder/README.md

 - remember to add linters and formatters when new file types appear
 - learn how to install, configure, and invoke dozens of separate tools
 - keep those tools up to date across all your codebases
+- waste time waiting until primitive dev scripts have run all tools in sequence

 ## Why is it fast